How to Build a Raised Garden Bed - Elevated and Raised Garden Beds

-Of course, when choosing the plants, the only limit in one's imagination ...
+Of course, when choosing the plants, the only limit is one's imagination ...

-Available in packs of 1 or 3, with 3 being more cost effective, this set offers 4x4 feet (1.22 x 1.22 m) of planting area.
-It is stackable design, with maximum height of 18 inches (around 46 cm).
+Available in packs of 1 or 3, with 3 being more cost-effective, this set offers 4x4 feet (1.22 x 1.22 m) of planting area.
+It is a stackable design, with a maximum height of 18 inches (around 46 cm).

 Tiered raised garden beds - it can be assembled in tiers or as three individual raised garden beds 4 feet (1.2 m) long, 7 inches (18 cm) high with various widths.